-Now, from our opinion, we are not talking about your own children, or even you niece or nephew.
+Now, we are not talking about your own children, or even your niece or nephew.
 Rather, do you open up the invitation for guests to bring their children to your celebration.
 For some of you brides, this is an easy decision.
 You may be someone who just adores children and can never be around them enough!
-And on top of that you have a lot of friends and family with your favorite little people, so a "yes" to kids is easy.
+And on top of that, you have a lot of friends and family with your favorite little people, so a "yes" to kids is easy.
 For others of you, you envision your day with more adult activities and figuring out entertainment for kids is not something you want to add to your list or think about.
 A "No" is then easy for you.
 Probably, most of you however may fall somewhere in the middle.
 You have friends with darling kiddos, but you have a very grown up event envisioned for your day.
 So, to help you out, here are some pros and cons of kids at weddings.

 - Kids can bring a playfulness & youthfulness no one else can.

 You can always count on kids to help guests get up out of their chairs and join them on the dance floor!
 They bring an energy and level of fun & cuteness wherever they go.
 This free spirited nature of children may help you, and your guests, to relax and have some fun.
 So, for the general atmosphere of your wedding day, kids can add that extra touch of whimsy.